Daily Advocate, Greenville OH - www.dailyadvocate.com

 OPINION

-It’s cold these days.
-It’s windy and downright cold.
-I don’t do as well with cold weather as my husband Daniel does.
-His pullover sw...

-Back Around the House II: Checking the ‘in or out’ list
+Back Around the House II: As time passes, wardrobe grows

-I was scanning the Home Life section of a newspaper when a headline caught my eye.
-“Is Your Home Style In or Out?”Normally I would never t...
+I can remember way back in our good old days when our children were still little and I had one good dress at a time.It served for all dress-up occasio...

 BUSINESS